Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Comparing our framework with prior work

 \subsection{WPICC versus LOSR as the set of free operations}

 The set of WPICC operations allows for classical causal influences among the wings prior to when the parties receive their inputs.
 An example of a free operation in the WPICC approach is depicted in Fig.~\eqref{LOSR_nonconvex_new}.
 If one seeks to understand the resource as nonclassicality of common-cause processes, as we do here, then it is clear that the free operations should not include any cause-effect influences between the wings, and therefore should not include any classical communication between the wings.
-In other words, in our approach, WPICC is not a viable choice for the set of free operations.
+In other words, in our approach, WPICC is not a viable choice for the set of free operations, as wirings that connect different wings of the experiment cannot be part of any free operation.

 One might think that the choice to take WPICC or LOSR to be the set of free operations is not a particularly consequential one, since WPICC and LOSR define the same partial order for boxes~\cite{gallego2016nonlocality} (see the discussion of this point in Sec.~\ref{PrevResultsInLightOfOversight}).
 This equivalence breaks down, however, when one considers more general resources, e.g., bipartite quantum states.
 Since bipartite quantum states have no inputs, allowing classical communication {\em prior to inputs} means allowing {\em arbitrary} classical communication.
 Hence, WPICC coincides with LOCC in this case, and LOCC defines a partial order on bipartite quantum states that is distinct from the partial order defined by LOSR~\cite{Buscemi2012LOSR}.